alexandertrefz/essence/docs/diagnostics.md

 ### `nonconforming-namespace`

-A Namespace declares conformance to a Protocol but does not satisfy it — a Method is missing, or its signature does not match the Protocol's.
+A Namespace declares conformance to a Protocol but does not satisfy it — a Method is missing, its signature does not match the Protocol's, or a fulfilling Method carries a Protocol bound of its own that the conformance can not assume.

 ### `conformance-needs-target-type`

 Only a Namespace with a target Type (`for …`) can conform to a Protocol.

-### `generic-namespace-conformance`

-A generic Namespace can not declare Protocol conformance yet.

 ### `protocol-bound-function-value`